Preparing for a Tournament

 Spectators will be permitted to rent a golf cart at most courses.
 Strict guidelines listed under “Parents” must be followed.
 Parents are expected to be considerate and helpful to all players at the event.

 Final-round tee times, which are based on the player’s first round score will be posted on the scoreboard and on the website.
-In some cases a phone number will be provided that players may call during a designated time period.
 Again, under the Rules of Golf, it is the player’s sole responsibility to be at the starting tee at the designated tee time.

 Crystal trophies are awarded to the Champion in each division and a playoff will be conducted if necessary to determine each division’s Champion.

-Crystal trophies are also awarded to the 2nd and 3rd place finishers in each division.
-Ties will receive duplicate trophies.
+Medals are awarded to the 2nd and 3rd place finishers in each division.
+Ties will receive duplicate medals.
 The awards ceremony will take place immediately following the conclusion of the competition.

 It is very appropriate to write a thank you note to the host club after the event.
 The appropriate names and addresses will be provided to all participants.